Pre-sessional English courses

 How is the course organised?

-- Small classes with qualified tutors who have experience teaching international students.
-(Average class sizes 12-14.)
+- Small classes with qualified tutors who are trained in working with international students.
+(Average class sizes 12-14).

 How will I learn?